github/docs/content/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks.md

 * `[skip actions]`
 * `[actions skip]`

-Alternatively, to skip or request checks for your commit, add one of the following trailer lines to the end of your commit message:
+Alternatively, to skip or request _all_ checks for your commit, add one of the following trailer lines to the end of your commit message:

 - To _skip checks_ for a commit, type your commit message and a short, meaningful description of your changes.
 After your commit description, before the closing quotation, add two empty lines followed by `skip-checks: true`:
   ```shell